 - Diets that don't have enough iron—rare in the US

 People with this type of anemia may have:

 - Pale skin, fingernail changes, or hair loss

 - Heart palpitations

-- Craving to eat things that are not food (called pica) such as ice or clay
+- A craving for things that are not food, such as ice or clay

 - Shortness of breath during or after physical activity